DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-On a Windows host there is an Agent GUI available to manage the Agent.
-I'll use this GUI to add the tags to the Agent config file and to restart the Agent.
+On a Windows host there is an Agent GUI available to manage the Agent.  l used this GUI to add the tags to the Agent config file and to restart the Agent.

 Find tags section and add tag key pair (or single value) in YAML format.